MOHILKUMAR/netflix-GPT/Netflix/README.md

 -Bugfix: SignUp user DisplayName and Profile picture.
 -BugFix: If the user is not logged in Redireacted to browse to login Page and vice-verse -Add URL in the Constant File.
+-Register TMDB API & create an app & Get access token.
+-Get data from TMDB to browse Pages.
+-Custom Hooks for Now playing movies list ApI
+-Create MoviesSlice
+-Update Store with moives Data
+Planning for mainContainer & secondary container -Fetching data for trailer Video Data
+-update Store With trailer videoData
+-Embedded the video and make it autoplay and mute
+-Use tailwindCSS to UI of Main Container.

 ## Features in the projects